Archive for the 'MusicBites' Category

 Reaction on MySpace MP3 move

+Reaction is coming in on the Myspace decision to sell non-DRM MP3s from unsigned bands registered on the site.
 The Register: “We reckon it’s the record companies that should be more woried about MySpace than Apple at the moment, though.
-If so-called “MySpace phenomena” such as the Arctic Monkeys and Lily Allen continue to emerge through self-promotion and are given unprecedented direct selling access to their MySpace-addicted audience, where do the big guys fit in exactly?”
+If so-called “MySpace phenomena” such as the Arctic Monkeys and Lily Allen continue to emerge through self-promotion and are given unprecedented direct selling access to their MySpace-addicted audience, where do

 MySpace to sell music from nearly 3 million bands

 MySpace is to sell songs from nearly 3 million unsigned bands, reports Reuters.
 Thats’non-DRM’d MP3s, by the way.
 The bands will be able to set the price for each track, with MySpace and tech partner Snocap taking a cut of the sale, reports Wired.
 However, the move probably won’t affect Apple, as CNN and MySpace itself seems to think.
-As tbites points out – guess what – MP3s can be loaded onto the the iPod and iTunes software.
-Apple will make far more out of the hardware sales.
-Kerching!
+As tbites points out – guess what – MP3s can be

 SpiralFrog – crazy frog?

 Spiral Frog will make us watch adverts before downloading the music track to one PC and two portable devices, while remembering to log in at least once a month, in order to retain access to the music we've already watched adverts in exchange for.
-MusicBites thinks this sounds a bit like all those dumb businesses during the late 90s which tried to play 15 second to 30 second adverts at callers in exchange for free or cheaper calls.
-Do ANY of those companies still exist?
-No. Will you really want to watch an ad EVERY TIME you want to download a track?
-No. I predict the sacking of a number of Universal executives and a relaunch in under a year.
+MusicBites thinks this sounds a bit like all those dumb businesses during the late 90s which tried to play 15 second to 30 second adverts at

 Podcast: Digital music – how the fans and the bands are revolutionising the music business

 The mbites.com podcast this week looked at how digital music is impacting both on music fans and the artists themselves.
 The guests (pictured) were Laura Lee Davies, former editor of Time Out magazine in London and a music journalist of 20 years experience, and Ben Drury, founder and managing director of 7digital.com, which provides digital downloading services to many leading brands and artists’ web sites.
+Download the MP3 file here

 MusicBites Podcast: Industry Roundtable – The Year in Digital Music

 MusicBites put together a panel of experts for its end of year review of the digital music business, the recording of which can be downloaded here (Note: 49MB file).
+It took place at one of London’s best private members clubs, Adam Street, which is rapidly becoming the hub of entrepreneurs and media/digital businesses in the UK’s capital city.
+The panel discussed some of the big moves made this year by

 15% file share – 5% pay to download.
 Uh oh.

-Jupiter thinks the European music industry is facing “a demographic time bomb”.
-In its report “European Music Consumer Survey, 2005″ it says that European consumers who download music from illegal file sharing networks currently outnumber those downloading from legal services such as Apple’s iTunes Music Store by a factor of three to one.
+Some interesting new research from Jupiter: Jupiter thinks the European music industry is facing “a demographic time bomb”.
+In its report “European Music Consumer Survey, 2005” it says that European consumers who download music from illegal file sharing networks currently outnumber those downloading from legal services such as Apple’s iTunes Music Store by a factor of three to one.
+Some 15% file share while just 5% pay to download.
+Uh

 Public Enemy distributes music via mobile